 Doctoral students are supported in years 1 and 2 by research-based graduate student assistantships (GSAs) and in years 3 and 4 by teaching assistantships (TAs).
 Exceptional students with post-master’s teaching experience and who have defended their overviews may apply for our teaching fellowships (TFs).
 Both GSAs and TA/TFs provide tuition remission and stipends for the fall, spring and summer terms.
 There is a 20-hour-per-week work requirement for both GSR and TA appointments.

 Students receive GSA or TA support for four years as long as they are making satisfactory progress toward their doctoral degrees.
-If a fifth year is required, it is usually supported by adjunct teaching.
-Students are also encouraged to apply for pre-doctoral research traineeships and other awards.
+If a fifth year is required, it is usually supported by adjunct teaching or research assistantships.
+Students are also encouraged to apply for pre-doctoral research traineeships and other awards, and many of our students are successful in securing external support for their dissertations.

-In addition to the above, we offer some support for conference travel after the first year.
+In addition to the above, we offer some support for conference travel each year.

 To request information, contact: